The world’s biggest country, in a magazine. Since 1956.

 Despite all the horrors and difficulties, they grew up, fell in love, created families, raised children of their own.
 Now they are 100 years old, and we cannot wait to hear the stories they and their family members have to share with us, so that we can share them with you.

-To join with us in this project, visit the Kickstarter page, watch the video, and consider becoming a co-publisher and backer of this history-capturing project.
+To join with us in this project, visit the blog and consider joining this history-capturing project.

 Free Weekly Russia File newsletter.
 Exclusive discounts.